vnc1106/NT219.N21.ANTN_old/README.md

-# An Enhancement of Data Security in Cloud Storage with an Implementation of  Hybrid AES-ECC algorithm
+# An Enhancement of Data Security in Third-party Storage with an Implementation of Hybrid AES-ECC algorithm

 # A. Overview
 A cloud computing environment provides a cost-effective way for the end user to store and access private data over remote storage using some Internet connection.
 The user has access to the data anywhere and at any time.